blueshift-labs/Blueshift-Flutter-Plugin/README.md

 ## In-App Notifications
 Once you enable the in-app notifications from the SDK as mentioned in the Android and iOS set-up documents, you will need to register the screens in order to see in-app messages.
 You can register the screens in two ways.

-- **Register all screens** Refer to [this]() Android and iOS integration documents to register all screens to receive in-app notifications.
+- **Register all screens** Refer to [Android](Android.md#3-in-app-messaging) and [iOS](iOS.md#3-enable-in-app-messages) integration documents to register all screens to receive in-app notifications.
 After completing this set up, in-app can be displayed on any screen when it is availble to display.

 - **Register and unregister each screen** of your Flutter project for in-app messages.
 If you don’t register a screen for in-app messages, the in-app messages will stop showing up for screens that are not registered.
 You will need to add in-app registration and unregistration code on the `componentDidMount` and `componentWillUnmount` respectively inside your screens.
 Refer below code snipper for reference.